slumpbuster/BankingApp/Standalone/README.md

 - If GtHub Desktop isn't installed you will be prompted to download and then install, if installed GitHub Desktop will open with an option to Clone a Repository.
 Click the Clone button.
 - Open a command line on your computer and run the command cd path-to-project-root (this should be the actual directory where the repository is located on your local machine)
 - Within the same command-line window, run npm install which will install the necessary dependencies
-1) Create-React-App
-- Once the command completes successfully, run npm run start
-- Your browser will open to the default application page
-2) Standalone
 - Need to have a firebase account and setup both Auth and Storage and add config info in .env
 - Once the command completes successfully, run npm run start
 - Open your browser of choice and browse to http://127.0.0.1:3000/